Ryan White HIV/AIDS Part A Program Homepage

 To view the Ryan White Part A Cleveland TGA Services Brochure, please click here.

-The mission of the Cuyahoga Regional HIV Services Planning Council is to plan for the comprehensive delivery of HIV/AIDS services and allocation of resources for the Transitional Grant Area (TGA), as mandated by the Ryan White Part A federal legislation.
+The mission of the Cuyahoga Regional HIV Health Services Ryan White Planning Council is to plan for the comprehensive delivery of HIV/AIDS services and allocation of resources for the Transitional Grant Area (TGA), as mandated by the Ryan White Part A federal legislation.
 The goal of the Planning Council is to identify HIV positive individuals, see that they are linked into care, stay in care and to improve health outcomes.